shion1118/Blockchain/README.md

 ## Author
 **Shion Fukushima** - [Twitter(@shion1118)](https://twitter.com/shion1118)

-In virtual currency, blockchain we can not understand its true value, truth.
+In cryptocurrency, blockchain we can not understand its true value, truth.
 Should we rediscover it or is it naturally appearing?
 It seems like art.
+When use technologies like artificial intelligence and blockchains, we fall into a sense of experience the art.